conan-io/docs/installation.rst

 Install
 =======

-Conan can be installed in many Operating Systems.
-It has been extensively used and tested in Windows, Linux (different distros), OSX, and is also actively used in FreeBSD and Solaris SunOS.
+Conan can be installed on many operating systems.
+It has been extensively used and tested on Windows, Linux (different distros), macOS, and is also actively used in FreeBSD and Solaris SunOS.
 There are also several additional operating systems on which it has been reported to work.

 There are different ways to install Conan:

 1. The preferred and **strongly recommended way to install Conan** is from PyPI, the Python Package Index, using the ``pip`` command.
-2. Use a system installer, or create your own self-contained Conan executable, to not require Python in your system.
+2. Use a system installer, or create your own self-contained Conan executable, to not require Python on your system.
 3. Running Conan from sources.

 Install with pip (recommended)